yiqingxu/OGSync/docs/manual.md

 ## For Developers

 ### Trouble Shooting

-OGSync provide `-d`/`--debug` option as a global argument, and it turns on a verbose log for trouble-shooting.
+OGSync provide `-d`/`--debug` option as a global argument, and it turns on a verbose log for troubleshooting.

 For example, when use `update` sub command, it will display a progress bar while updating, such as: